-- comply with applicable laws, including export control, sanctions and human trafficking laws - respect the rights of others, including privacy and intellectual property rights - don't abuse or harm others or yourself (or threaten or encourage such abuse or harm) for example, by misleading, defrauding, illegally impersonating, defaming, bullying, harassing or stalking others - don't abuse, harm, interfere with or disrupt the services for example, by accessing or using them in fraudulent or deceptive ways, introducing malware or spamming, hacking or bypassing our systems or protective measures.
-When we index the web to bring you search results, we respect standard usage restrictions that website owners specify in their websites' code, so we require the same when others use our services
+- comply with applicable laws, including export control, sanctions and human trafficking laws - respect the rights of others, including privacy and intellectual property rights - don't abuse or harm others or yourself (or threaten or encourage such abuse or harm) - for example, by misleading, defrauding, illegally impersonating, defaming, bullying, harassing or stalking others

-Our service-specific additional terms and policies provide additional details about appropriate conduct that everyone using those services must follow.
+Our service-specific additional terms and policies, such as our Generative AI Prohibited Use Policy, provide additional details about appropriate conduct that everyone using those services must follow.
 If you find that others aren't following these rules, many of our services allow you to report abuse.
 If we act on a report of abuse, we also provide the process described in the Taking action in case of problems section.